Panagiotis-Sklidas/Advanced-Attendance-System/README.md

 ## About the Project
 The current project concerns the thesis, which I had to implement as part of my studies in the Computer Science department at International Hellenic University.
-Its topic is "Study, design, and development of software for the control ed access into the workplace of employees with the help of an RFID smartcard and recognition of their face" in this framework, I created this software application for Windows computers in python.
+Its topic is "Study, design, and development of software for the controlled access into the workplace of employees with the help of an RFID smartcard and recognition of their face" in this framework, I created this software application for Windows computers in python.

 <!-- Features -->
 ### Features
  * New User Registration
- * Entry time recording with the details of the RFID smart card and recognition of the employee's face
+ * Entry time recording with details from the RFID smart card and recognition of the employee's face
- * Record the time of exit with the details of the smart RFID card of the employee
+ * Record the time of exit using the details from the smart RFID card of the employee
  * CRUD and statistics view functions available to specific users

 <!-- Getting Started -->